Business Analyst Quick Start¶

 By default, the Explore tab shows the first 10,000 rows of the dataset, but many other configurations are possible.
 Working with a sample makes it easy to work interactively (filtering, sorting, etc.) on even very large datasets.

-Change the Sampling method from “First records” to Random (nb. records).
+As a demonstration, change the Sampling method from “First records” to Random (nb. records).

 On the right sidebar, click to open the Details panel (marked with an “i”).

 Although the sample includes only 10,000 records, the actual dataset is larger.
-Dataiku DSS itself imposes no limit on how large a dataset can be.
+Dataiku itself imposes no limit on how large a dataset can be.

 Observe the Schema¶